Axial-Centric Cross-Plane Attention for 3D Medical Image Classification: Conclusion, Limitations, and Future Work

-In this work, we propose an axial-centric cross-plane attention architecture for 3D medical image classification, inspired by axial-primary clinical interpretation workflows.
-By selectively conditioning axial feature representations on complementary coronal and sagittal information, the proposed architecture learns axial-centric yet heterogeneous cross-plane representations aligned with clinical reasoning.
-Experimental results and ablation studies consistently demonstrate that both axial-centric QKV allocation and directional cross-plane fusion are crucial for performance improvements.
-These findings highlight the importance of aligning architectural design with clinical interpretation patterns and suggest that axial-centric multi-planar representation learning is an effective and data-efficient method for volumetric medical image classification.
+In this work, we proposed an axial-centric cross-plane attention architecture for 3D medical image classification, inspired by axial-primary clinical interpretation workflows.
+The proposed architecture integrates frozen MedDINOv3 feature extraction with intra-plane contextual self-attention and directional cross-plane attention to selectively condition axial feature representations on complementary coronal and sagittal information.
+By explicitly modeling asymmetric inter-plane dependencies, the architecture learns axial-centric yet cross-plane contextual representations that align with a multi-planar clinical interpretation workflow.
+Extensive experiments on the MedMNIST3D benchmark demonstrate that the proposed architecture consistently outperforms existing 3D and multi-plane classification methods across diverse imaging modalities.
+Furthermore, the introduction of a lightweight AC-Tiny variant demonstrates that these significant performance improvements are driven by our clinically aligned architectural design, providing a computationally efficient alternative for resource-constrained environments.
+Additional ablation studies further confirm the importance of axial-centric querying and QKV allocation, directional cross-plane fusion, the omission of residual connections in cross-attention, and specific architectural design choices in achieving robust performance improvements.
+Interpretability analysis also reveals that the proposed intra-plane contextual attention mechanism identifies diagnostically relevant slice-level representations prior to cross-plane fusion.
+Overall, these findings highlight the importance of aligning architectural design with clinical interpretation patterns and suggest that axial-centric multi-planar representation learning is an effective framework representation learning for volumetric medical image classification.